-Here's a guide to the terms that you will come across over the next few days and weeks.
+Here's a guide to the terms that you will come across in election time.

 Président de la République française - France's President